Full arch prosthesis home care and all on 4 home care

-If together we can clean off all the tartar and the implants look like they are in good shape, I recommend leaving the all on 4 prosthesis on and cleaning around it.
+If together we can clean off all the tartar and the implants look like they are in good shape, we recommend leaving the all on 4 prosthesis on and cleaning around it.
 The reason for this is two fold.
 If there is no problem, why take it off?
 If you do take it off, you will need to change out the screws that cost $45 a piece.
 The reason is the screws start to breakdown.
 Think about a paperclip as you bend it back and forth.
 The metal screw is undergoing similar forces and if taken on and off enough will break inside the dental implant, which is a major problem.

-Annually or biannually cleaning visits will be required if there are no teeth left.
+We require annual or biannual cleaning visits if there are no teeth left.
 If there are some teeth left then we base the cleaning protocol on the remaining teeth.
 If no problems, we do a yearly x-rays on all on 4 and/or implant supported dentures.
 Finally, if you have some natural teeth left then we x-ray them as needed.

 All on 4 Maintenance

 When it comes to all on 4 maintenance, if you have an acrylic all on 4, expect some problems.
 Primarily, you will need to replace the plastic teeth as they wear down and break.
 One other all on 4 maintenance issue that I will touch on is that of protection.
 Wear your night-guard made.
 Whether you have acrylic or porcelain all on 4 teeth, a night-guard will protect your investment and is well worth the up front cost.

 Ceramic versions will have something fracture given enough time.
 We can smooth off a small fracture.
 A larger fracture will be similar to a natural tooth breaking and require a new crown on it.
 If the fracture is really large, we will have to remove the prosthesis and send it to the lab to be repaired.
 Thus, you will need your temporary again, if this ever occurs.

 If we need to remove